virevolai/logos-shift-client/README.md

 ![Tests](https://github.com/virevolai/logos-shift-client/actions/workflows/test_and_build.yml/badge.svg)

 ---

 # Logos Shift

-Logos Shift is an open-source library designed to instrument your calls without adding latency.
-Integrate it with your existing systems, and gain insights into the function's input, output, and associated metadata.
+Integrating Large Language Models (LLMs) into production systems can be a convoluted process, with myriad challenges to overcome.
+While several tools offer call instrumentation, **Logos Shift** sets itself apart with its game-changing feature: **automated rollout of your fine-tuned model**.
+Just integrate with a single line of code and let us notify you when your fine-tuned model is ready for deployment.

-This is designed to switch your expensive model with a fine tuned model
+## Key Feature

-## Features
+- **Effortless A/B Rollout**: Once your fine-tuned model achieves readiness, it's rolled out as an A/B test.
+No manual intervention, no complex configurations.
+Just simplicity.

-- **No Proxying**: Direct calls without the overhead of proxying, ensuring no additional latency.
+## Other Features

-- **Keep Your OpenAI Key**: We don't need access to your OpenAI key.
-Ensure it stays confidential and with you.
+- **No Proxying**: Direct calls, eliminating the latency of proxying.
-- **A/B rollout***: When your finetuned model is ready, it can be rolled out automatically as an A/B test!
-No additional steps needed.
+- **Retain Your OpenAI Key**: Your OpenAI key remains yours, safeguarding confidentiality.
+No leaked keys.
-- **Finetune with Feedback**: Provide feedback on whether a result was successful or not based on its unique ID.
-This is used to have better finetunes for your model.
+- **Feedback-Driven Finetuning**: Refine model performance with feedback based on unique result IDs.
-- **Truly Open Source**: Extend and modify as per your requirements.
+- **Open Source**: Flexibility to modify and adapt as needed.
-- **Dynamic Configuration**: Gets server configuration automatically.
+- **Dynamic Configuration**: Synchronize with server configurations on-the-fly.
-- **Coming soon**:
+- **Upcoming**:
-    - Fallback on error
+    - Error fallback mechanisms

 ## Why